 Use the spout in open spaces where you'd like some noise.
 If the quality of the sound is important then use three or more of these spouts.
 That will create some fluctiations and make the splashes more interesting and less mechanical.

-- 1 in female NPT
+- threaded with 1 in NPT

-- for #8 wire
+- bonding lug for #8 AWG wire

 - installation instructions